 Intent

-At Trinity Road we aim to provide children with an inspiring PE curriculum that offers them opportunities to learn the skills of a range of sports and the chances to use these skills in competitive situations, whilst also developing the concept of Respect, Achieve, Belong.
+At Trinity Road we aim to provide children with an inspiring PE curriculum that offers them opportunities to learn the skills of a range of sports and the chances to use these skills in competitive situations.

 Implementation

-PE lessons happen twice each week, with the skills for two different sports being taught; these sports are changed each half term; teachers team teach with our Sports Coach for one of the PE sessions to develop their own skills in a particular sport.
-During PE lessons children not only learn the skills for that sport but also the importance of working together as a team and the need to respect each other in order to achieve.
+PE lessons happen twice each week, with the skills for two different sports being taught; these sports are changed each half term; teachers team teach with external Sports Coaches throughout the year to develop their own skills in a particular sport.
+During PE lessons, children not only learn the skills for that sport but also the importance of working together as a team and the need to respect each other in order to achieve.

 PE lesson are planned using the progression of skills document to ensure that each year group is building on and developing the skills that have been taught in the previous year.